darrentukc/project_2_ames/readme.md

 ## Problem Statement

+##### What we plan to do

-There are many variables that determine how much a home can fetch.
+There are are many variables that determine how much a home can fetch.

-Using the Ames (IA) dataset (train.csv, test.csv), we want to find out which variables matter for home sale prices and produce accurate sale price predictions for interested parties, ie sellers, buyers and real estate agents.
-This will allow them to make informed choices that are in their interest.
+Using the Ames (IA) housing data ( from 2006 to 2010 ), we want to find out which variables matter for home sale prices and produce accurate sale price predictions.

-## Executive Summary

-We will be using the train.csv dataset to train our model.
-The features inside the dataset will train our model to find the relationship between certain features with the sale price.
-Once the model is trained.
-Once the model is trained, it will then be used to predict sale prices using the data in the test set.
-After which, the predicted results will be uploaded to kaggle to see how it performs on data that is unknown.
+##### What models will we be exploring

+We will be focusing our project on supervised machine learning models, in particular, linear models and regularization.

+##### How will success be evaluated?

+The success of our models will be determined by the highest R2 and lowest RMSE scores.
+This will represent the accuracy and the margin or error of our models.
+Using these scores, we aim to create a model that will outperform the baseline model that we have identified.

+##### Is the scope of the project appropriate?
+Who are our important stakeholders and why is this important to investigate?

+This model will provide the Outside View, helping to reduce information asymmetry between potential home buyers, sellers and real estate agents.<br><br>
+An Inside View involves making a prediction based on knowledge that the predictor already has, (eg insider news for stocks and shares), while an Outside View prediction ignores these details and makes an estimation based on a class of rougly similar previous cases.
+This is to cut out any bias that may exist.

 ## Contents: